openmpf/openmpf-docker/README.md

 If that command does output `BUILD SUCCESS` then you may try to run it again.
 Sometimes Maven will time out while trying to download dependencies within a Docker container.

+Next, generate the `docker-compose.yml` file.
+If you don't have access to a private Docker registry, then run:

+- `./scripts/docker-generate-compose-files.sh`

+Otherwise, if you do have access to a private Docker registry, then run:

+- `./scripts/docker-generate-compose-files.sh <registry_host> <registry_port>`

+Note that this will also generate `swarm-compose.yml`, which you will use if you choose to follow the [Swarm deployment guide](SWARM.md).

 If you built the runtime images before, then run the following script to remove the old containers and volumes: